geudde/attic-chest/pages/02.season-1/05.meeting-05/19.blossoms/docs.md

 See how the feather’d blossoms through the air
 Traverse a thousand various paths to find
-On the impurer earth a place that’s fair,
+On the impurer Earth a place that’s fair,
 Courting the conduct of each faithless wind!

 See how they seem to hover near their end,